Leszek Balcerowicz: Biography

 In 1970 he graduated with distinction from the Foreign Trade faculty of the Central School of Planning and Statistics in Warsaw (currently: SGH Warsaw School of Economics).
 Balcerowicz received his MBA from St. John's University in New York, in 1974 and doctorate from the Central School of Planning and Statistics in 1975.

 He was a member of the Polish communist party (Polish United Workers' Party) from 1969 until the declaration of martial law in Poland, in 1981.
 In the late 1970s he participated in an economic-advisory team associated with the prime minister of People's Republic of Poland.
 In 1978–1980 he worked at the Institute of Marxism-Leninism.
 Later he became an economics expert in the pro-democracy independent trade union Solidarity (NSZZ "Solidarność").

 From 1989 to 1991 and also between 1997 and 2000 he was the Deputy Prime Minister and Finance Minister of Poland.
 Between 1995 and 2000 he was the chairman of Freedom Union, a centrist free-market political party.
 On 22 December 2000 he became the Chairman of the National Bank of Poland.
 He was also a columnist for Wprost, a Polish news magazine.

 On 11 November 2005, the President of Poland, Aleksander Kwaśniewski, awarded L. Balcerowicz with the Order of the White Eagle for his "contribution to Poland's economic transformation".
 In 2006 he was elected member of Galeria Chwały Polskiej Ekonomii, a hall of fame for "outstanding Polish economists".

-Balcerowicz is a member of the Commission on Legal Empowerment of the Poor, an independent initiative hosted by the UNDP and the first global initiative to focus specifically on the link between exclusion, poverty and the law.
+Balcerowicz was a member of the Commission on Legal Empowerment of the Poor, an independent initiative hosted by the UNDP and the first global initiative to focus specifically on the link between exclusion, poverty and the law.
 He is also a member of the influential Washington-based financial advisory body, the Group of Thirty, and is a board member of renowned Washington, D.C. think-tank the Peterson Institute.
 Fellow of Collegium Invisibile.

 Since 11 June 2008 Balcerowicz has been a member of the board of Bruegel, the Brussels-based think tank on international economics.